FAQ - Sustainability

 How did Stanley/Stella calculate its carbon footprint?

 The GHG Protocol is the leading international organisation laying out carbon accounting rules.
 The Protocol defines which domains should be calculated and the different methodologies to be applied.
 Carbon emission factors are used to quantify the amount of CO2e emissions released by different activities.
 The data used and the emission factors applied have inherent uncertainties and limitations.
 Therefore, the carbon footprint is an approximation of the total emissions.
 For Stanley/Stella, 99% of our carbon footprint comes from activities in our value chain.
-This means we need to work with data from across our ecosystem, including our warehouse providers, office providers, transporters, customers, and suppliers (tier 1, tier 2, tier 3, and tier 4); we could use primary data for all Tier 1 & Tier 2 suppliers as well as for most of the Tier 3 suppliers for the cotton spinning.
+This means we need to work with data from across our ecosystem, including our warehouse providers, office providers, transporters, customers, and suppliers (tier 1, tier 2, tier 3, and tier 4); we could use primary data for all knitwear Tier 1 (garment), Tier 2 (fabric) and Tier 3 (yarn) suppliers.

 What happens to wastewater generated during the dyeing process?